Coca-Cola Beverages Philippines: Coca-Cola FEMSA (2013–2018)

 On December 14, 2012, TCCC signed a definitive agreement to sell its 51% stake in CCBPI to Mexico-based Coca-Cola FEMSA, S.A. de C.V., the world's second largest bottler of Coca-Cola, with operations across Central and South America.
 The all-cash transaction became effective January 25, 2013.
 The deal price represented a $1,350 million valuation of CCBPI.
 Coca-Cola FEMSA will have an option to acquire the remaining 49% of CCBPI at any time during the next 7 years and will have a put option to sell its ownership back to TCCC any time during year six.

 On August 17, 2018, The Coca-Cola Company announced that its Bottling Investments Group (BIG) agreed to acquire the 51% stake in the company held by Coca-Cola FEMSA, S.A. de C.V.

-Coca-Cola Beverages Philippines (2018–present)
+Coca-Cola BIG (2018–2024)

 In December 2018, BIG completed its acquisition of Coca-Cola FEMSA Philippines' bottling operations.
 The company was then renamed Coca-Cola Beverages Philippines, Inc. as a reflection of its ambition to build a total beverages company.

+Coca-Cola Europacific Partners and the Aboitiz Group (2024-present)

+On February 23, 2024, Philippine-based Aboitiz Equity Ventures Inc. (AEV) announced that it has jointly acquired Coca-Cola Beverages Philippines Inc. together with Coca-Cola Europacific Partners (CCEP) for $1.8 billion on a debt-free, cash-free basis.
+It will hold a 40% stake, while CCEP will take up the remaining 60% stake.
+The company was renamed to Coca-Cola Europacific Aboitiz Philippines, Inc. effective January 15, 2025 to signify the new ownership.